nderousseaux/tps-reseaux-programmables/exercises/04-L2_Learning/thrift/README.md

 For this exercise the files we provide you are:

 - `p4app_cpu.json` and `p4app_digest.json`: two p4 utils configuration files.
-They define the same star topology used in previous exercises. `p4app_cpu.json` and `p4app_digest.json`: two p4 utils configuration files.
 They define the same star topology used in previous exercises.
 - `network_cpu.py` and `network_digest.py`: *P4-Utils* topology initilization scripts that can be used instead of the JSON configuration files to run the network.
 - `p4src/l2_learning_copy_to_cpu.p4` and `p4src/l2_learning_digest.p4`: p4 program skeletons.
 Each skeleton will be used for one version of the solution.